In this article, we will look at the best dog walking holidays in the UK.

 The Northumberland coast has some of the best coastal walking in Europe.
 The path runs 62 miles from Cresswell to Berwick-upon-Tweed, past magnificent castles, long sandy beaches and quaint seaside villages.
 The diverse wildlife makes it perfect for nature lovers and their canine companions.

 If you have a taste for the finer things in life, book a room at the award-winning Doxford Hall, where there is an additional cost of just £15 for your pet.
-You can walk the surrounding heritage trails or indulge in a pampering spa day, or check out the popular Bamburgh Castle Inn.
+You can walk the surrounding heritage or hiking trails or indulge in a pampering spa day, or check out the popular Bamburgh Castle Inn.

 The Cleveland Way is 110 miles and traverses the heather-clad North York Moors National Park before heading south to Filey by the coastal route, which takes in idyllic villages and pretty seaside towns like Robin Hood’s Bay, Staithes and Whitby.
 Walk along the dramatic coastal cliffs and breath in the fresh air with Fido by your side.